cyberbotics/webots-projects/projects/forest_firefighters/README.md

 ## Spot controller
-The Spot controller is a basic controller that just moves one leg of the robot.
+The Spot controller is a basic controller that just moves the legs of the robot.
+The keyboard can also be used to throw water on the forest fire

 ## Demo videos